 If you’ve got several different student loans spread across multiple servicers, you might have trouble managing your loans or keeping up with your payments.
 One option that can help is student loan debt consolidation.

-Myth 4: You can consolidate federal and private student loans together
+- Myth 4: You can consolidate federal and private loans together

 Many people think consolidation and refinancing are interchangeable terms, but they’re two very distinct processes.

-To pursue student loan debt consolidation, you can start the process on the Department of Education’s website.
-If you’re interested in refinancing, compare your offers from multiple banks and lenders.
+● To pursue student loan debt consolidation, you can start the process on the Department of Education’s website.

-Student loan consolidation can simplify repayment by combining multiple federal loans into one.
-But it won’t save you money on your loans or get you a lower interest rate.
+Student loan consolidation can simplify repayment by combining multiple federal loans into one — though it won’t save you money on your loans or get you a lower interest rate.

-Rather, your interest rate after federal consolidation will be the weighted average of the rates of the loans you’re consolidating, rounded up to the nearest one-eighth of a percent.
-So your interest rates will basically stay the same, if not increase slightly.
+Rather, your interest rate after federal consolidation will be the weighted average of the rates of the loans you’re consolidating, rounded up to the nearest one-eighth of a percent — as such, your interest rates will basically stay the same, if not increase slightly.

 Refinancing, on the other hand, can potentially lower your interest rate.
-As long as you have strong credit and a secure income — or can apply with a cosigner who does — you could snag a lower interest rate and save money on your student loans if you keep the same loan terms.
+As long as you have strong credit and a secure income — or can apply with a cosigner who does — you could snag a lower interest rate and save money on your student loans.

 Many borrowers choose to refinance so they can get a lower interest rate, which in turn can help reduce monthly payments and save money on interest over the length of the loan.

-If you want to compare the immediate benefits of Direct Loan consolidation versus private refinancing, check out our refinancing vs. student loan consolidation calculator
+If you want to compare the immediate benefits of direct loan consolidation versus private refinancing, check out our refinancing vs. student loan consolidation calculator below:

 For a long time, consolidating your federal loans was the only way to get a fixed interest rate, rather than a variable one, for the length of repayment.
 That could protect you from market fluctuations and help you save money.